dzhong2/PoPets25-133-rebutal/CR4-attack-with-limited-DA.md

 | TPR@1%FPR         | 29.60% | 32.20% | 36.70% |

-From the results we observe that TIMIA still achieves a high performance when the size of $D_A$ is small, which is no lower than 0.86 and 29.6\% in terms of attack accuracy and TPR@1\%FPR
+From the results, we observe that TIMIA still achieves high performance when the size of $D_A$ is small, with attack accuracy no lower than 0.86 and TPR@1%FPR no lower than 29.6%.